 A quantum corner is now constructed in Williams Library, featuring a quantum receiver hosted in a transparent enclosure, a messaging terminal based on quantum technology and educational materials on quantum physics and technology.

-Identifying which computational finance problems are well suited for quantum computing solutions.
-This consists of matching critical modeling issues such as improved credit rating methodologies and real-time options risk management to appropriate computational finance techniques that are natural fits for the current generation of quantum chips.
+Identifying which computational finance problems are well suited for quantum computing solutions consists of matching critical modeling issues such as improved credit rating methodologies and real-time options risk management to appropriate computational finance techniques that are natural fits for the current generation of quantum chips.